 St Edmund's Parish is one of the most historical Catholic parishes in East Anglia with the tradition going back to the time when Catholics had to gather in secret.
 Indeed the original chapel on the site in Westgate Street was and remains hidden behind the large Georgian presbytery dating from 1760.
 Only in 1791 was it officially licensed for Catholic worship by those in authority.
 Today, with its home in the later, imposing and recently restored classical church of 1837, the Parish, which extends outside the limits of the town and includes chapels at Lawshall and Gt Barton, is a thriving community of 900 or so people.

 We hope that in browsing our website you will find out more about our life, our worship and our witness.

 You can watch Mass from St Edmunds on your home computer, or mobile device.
-During Lockdown 3 we will be live streaming Mass on Sundays at 10.30am and all our weekday Masses.
-Evening Prayer (Vespers) will also live streamed Sunday...
+We will be live streaming Mass on Sundays at 10.30am and all our weekday Masses.
+Evening Prayer (Vespers) will also live streamed.
+Sunday to Friday at...

 Gift Aid is an arrangement that allows charities, including churches, to reclaim tax on donations made by a taxpayer.
 It covers weekly giving as well as one-off donations.
 This means that every donation you make is worth 25% more to...

 Fr Mike was recently interviewed about hospital chaplaincy for broadcast on 'Padre's Hour' on Radio Maria.
 Click here for further details of broadcast and how to listen to Radio Maria....

 The account given in the IICSA Report of abuse known to be inflicted on children in the Catholic Church in England and Wales in the past 50 years is shocking and overwhelming.
 At our meeting this week, we Bishops have...